stevesmith6478/Mathematics/Readme.md

 # The Mathematics Repository

-The mathematics repo contains spreadsheets which explore simple mathematical concepts.
+The mathematics repo contains fun spreadsheets which explore simple mathematical concepts.
 These interactive spreadsheets help to achieve an intuitive understanding of the concepts.

 ### Benford's Law